 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Sometimes intussusception will repair itself while a child has a barium enema.
 In many cases, the healthcare provider can correct the problem by giving an air enema or saline enema.
 This is done by placing a small tube in your child's rectum.
 The healthcare provider uses ultrasound or X-rays (fluoroscope) to help place the tube.
 Air is inserted in the tube.
 The air may help move the intestine back into its normal position.
 But if your child is very ill with an abdominal infection or other problems, the provider may choose not to do this.

 In very rare cases, a large amount of intestine may be removed.
 This happens if the damaged section of intestine is large.
 In this case, surgery can’t link together the parts of the intestine that remain after the damaged section is removed.
 An ileostomy may be done so that the digestive process can continue.
-With an ileostomy, the two remaining healthy ends of intestine are brought through openings in the belly.
+With an ileostomy, the 2 remaining healthy ends of intestine are brought through openings in the belly.
 Stool will pass through the opening (stoma).
 It will then collect in a bag on the outside of the body.
 The ileostomy may be short-term.
-Or in very rare cases it may be long-lasting or permanent.
+Or, in very rare cases, it may be long-lasting or permanent.
 It depends on how much intestine was removed.